What Is Bitcoin Halving? How Does It Affect Bitcoin Price?

 Blocks are added to the Bitcoin blockchain by a process called mining, which typically involves custom-made computers called Application-Specific Integrated Circuits (ASICs) — computers designed to hash compute as quickly as possible.

 Mining is used to permanently add transactions to the blockchain without the interference of any centralised entity.
-Miners are incentivised to secure the network by spending resources (mining) and subsequently rewarded with bitcoins.
+Miners are incentivised to secure the network by spending resources (mining), and are subsequently rewarded with bitcoins.

 How Many Bitcoin Halvings Have There Been?